 b.
 In MATLAB, run this function:

-The audio signal is displayed on the
+The audio signal is displayed on the spectrum analyzer for analysis.

 1. Follow steps 1-2 from Send Audio from DAW to MATLAB, replacing

 2. Receive and process filter coefficients

 ParameterEqualizerWithUDP file.
 The plugin display name is

 dsp.UDPReceiver to receive the filter coefficients and then displays the magnitude response for 60 seconds.
 You can modify the code to extend or reduce the amount of time.
 The plotted magnitude response corresponds to the parametric equalizer plugin you tune in the DAW.